zheksoon/snapdrag/README.md

 #### `onDragIn`

 Called when a draggable item of an accepted kind enters the droppable area.
-It's not called if the drop target is disabled, or the draggable item is not accepted.

 ```tsx
 const { droppable } = useDroppable({